 You don’t have to go into the details of exactly what bad people will do, but you do need to make your child understand that the internet has dangers just like the real world.
 For example, you might teach your child to look both ways before crossing the street, but did you think to teach them never to open an email attachment unless they are expecting it and know what it is?
 There are lots of new things to think about!

-There are a wealth of parental controls available on phones, tablets and computers.
+There are a wealth of parental controls available on phones, tablets and computers and direct from internet providers.
 It’s important that you spend the time researching the tools available to you as a parent.
 Most environments can be controlled if you take the time to figure it out, keep an open mind and do plenty of research.
 Don’t blanket ban things though, as this can be unreasonable and ban the good with the bad.
 You need to investigate usage and control fairly.
 In my experience if you simply tell kids no then it can make them want to do something all the more!

 Educate yourself about Apps and their content

 There are constantly new Apps popping up and going forward I think the modern parent needs to get on top of things.

 I’m the “tech mum” in my circle and I am often amazed at how little some of my friends know about the world that their kids are delving into.